 The Forms of Evidence You Can Use in Your Presentations

-In the Dale Carnegie Course we have a formula for remembering the types of evidence that participants can use to support their position in a discussion or a presentation.
+In the Dale Carnegie Course we have a formula for remembering the types of evidence that participants can use as proof to support their position in a discussion or a presentation.

 When we express our opinions, or sell our ideas and services, we encounter less resistance when we provide information supporting our claims.
 In the Dale Carnegie Course, participants practice applying the various forms of evidence to make their arguments more persuasive.
 In that process, we use multiple forms of evidence which you can remember with the acronym DEFEATS.